vehxii/dm_subhalos_work/README.md

 This repository contains current work with the Nadler lab at UCSD for the summer of 2026!
-Finishing up the project from last summer: investigating how the subhalo population behaves as a function of redshift, and formulating effective frameworks to model/describe this.
+Finishing up the project from last summer: trying to characterize how substructure in dark matter halos behaves across cosmic time and across different halo mass scales.

+Learning from the shortcomings of last summer, this repository contains a greater variety of files than [nadler-lab-summer-2025-work](https://github.com/vehxii/dm_correlation_work_nadler_group/tree/nadler-lab-summer-2025-work).
+"DM Tinkering" Jupyter Notebooks contain the code for creating all the plots (saved as .PNG files).
+Most Notebooks include an upload date and a short title describing the major changes in that version of the code.

+Updates will be added ASAP to the notebook as they come out!!